lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 Note: This appendix will be deleted in the final version of the document.

 From version 08 -> 09:

+* Updated Sections 3, 4, and to modernize the text and eliminate normative language.
+This is intended to adapt to the style of a framework that the document has now acquired, due to many profiles (e.g., Appendix C and D, RFC 9483, 3GPP, UNISIG) have been created that use normative language.

+From version 08 -> 09:

 * Changed reference from ITU-T X.509 to RFC 5280 (see thread " CMP vs RFC5280").